duganchen/dosbox/ENHANCEMENTS.md

 ### MT-32 Emulation

-I still recommend running munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port.
-However, native MT-32 emulation is now available as another option.
+I still recommend running Munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port.
+However, native MT-32 emulation is now available as an alternative.
 Simply specify the path to the ROM directory in your configuration file:

 	[midi]